What is Computer Hardware?

 What is a Hard Drive?

 The hard drive is a storage device responsible for storing permanent and temporary data.
 This data comes in many different forms, but is essentially anything saved or installed to a computer: for example, computer programs, family photos, operating system, word-processing documents, and so on.
+Find out more about hard drives and how they work.

 There are two different types of storage devices: the traditional hard disk drive (HDD) and the newer solid state drives (SSD).
 Hard disk drives work by writing binary data onto spinning magnetic disks called platters that rotate at high speeds, while a solid-state drive stores data by using static flash memory chips.
 Find out more about computer storage and how solid state drives work.